Learn to assess risk and maximize reward.

-- One (1) official transcript from all colleges and universities attended (FSU students and alumni, please note: It is not necessary to request FSU transcripts because the Graduate Programs Office has access to official copies.)
+- One (1) official transcript from all colleges and universities attended (FSU transcripts are not necessary for FSU alumni, students)

 Test of English as a Foreign Language (TOEFL) or IELTS exams

-International applicants whose native language is not English and who have not completed an undergraduate or graduate degree in an English-speaking country are required to take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) and submit official test results in order to be admitted to The Florida State University.
-The College of Business requires a minimum TOEFL score of 600 on the paper-based test and 100 on the internet-based test, or a minimum of7.0 on the IELTS exam, taken within the past two (2) years.
+International applicants whose native language is not English and who have not completed an undergraduate or graduate degree in an English-speaking country are required to take either the Test of English as a Foreign Language (TOEFL,) the International English Language Testing System (IELTS,) or the Pearson Test of English (PTE,) and submit official test results in order to be admitted to Florida State University.
+The College of Business requires a minimum TOEFL score of 100 on the internet-based test, a minimum of 7.0 on the IELTS exam, or a minimum of 66 on the PTE taken within the past two (2) years.

 All students pay the same market rate of $600.00 per credit hour regardless of residence.
 In addition, students will be responsible for applicable fees per credit hour as listed below: